My research interests lie at the intersection of music, computing, and psychology. I devise experiments and develop computational models to address:

 4. Question answering on music scores (given a query like 'perfect cadence followed by homophonic texture', retrieve the relevant events from a digital score);

-See my lab website for more details: http://tomcollinsresearch.net
+See my lab website for more details and full publication list: http://tomcollinsresearch.net

 If you are interested in joining the team, you are welcome to get in touch to discuss opportunities.
 Over time we will be pushing the boundaries of music/cognitive psychology, music informatics research, and music composition.

 Representative Publication per Each of the Above Categories

 1. Peter Harrison, Tom Collins, and Daniel Müllensiefen.
 Applying modern psychometric techniques to melodic discrimination testing: Item response theory, computerised adaptive testing, and automatic item generation.
 Nature Scientific Reports, 7:3618, 2017.

 2. Tom Collins, Barbara Tillmann, Frederick S. Barrett, Charles Delbé, and Petr Janata.
 A combined model of sensory and cognitive representations underlying tonal expectation: from audio signals to behavior.
 Psychological Review, 121(1):33-65, 2104.